 …

 3.4.4.
-The manufacturer may use the ESC malfunction tell-tale in a flashing mode to indicate the interventions of ESC and/or ESC-related systems (as listed in paragraph 3.4.1.5., or the use of ESC individual steering control for vehicle stability assist)."
+The manufacturer may use the ESC malfunction tell-tale in a flashing mode to indicate the interventions of ESC, ESC-related systems (as listed in paragraph 3.4.1.5.), and/or to indicate the ESC intervention on the steering angle of one or more wheels for the purpose of vehicle stability.."

 B. Proposal for amendments to UN Regulation No. 13